 You can use the law to follow up your complaints about victimisation but it is usually best to talk to someone first.
 Victimisation is often extremely difficult to pinpoint and prove but may be able to be sorted out quickly in an informal way and you can continue to receive pay while negotiations go on.

 The next step is to raise a grievance with your employer.
 You have to do this in writing.
 If this does not solve your problem, you can make a claim to an employment tribunal.
-There is a three-month time limit for making a claim to an employment tribunal which runs from the date that the victimisation took place.
+There is a strict time limit for making a claim to an employment tribunal which runs from the date that the victimisation took place.